Laura Waters – Head of Arts

 Kate’s background is visual theatre and she loves the challenge of creating narrative through the curation of the exhibitions and permanent works and developing the connection between the artwork and its audience.

 Matt Roberts – Arts and Wellbeing Communications Officer

-As Comms Officer Matt aims to bring the incredible work of Air Arts to as many eyes as possible; both internally and externally.
+As Comms Manager Matt aims to bring the incredible work of Air Arts to as many eyes as possible; both internally and externally.
 This includes ensuring our staff are aware of the resources and opportunities we have available for both themselves and their patients and to make the public aware of the amazing work we do.
 Matt is in charge of the Air Arts social media and through his skills in photography, videography and illustration he aims to make our content as engaging as possible.

-Matt is also a professional musicians and the hospitals resident illustrator.
+Matt is also a professional musician and the hospitals resident illustrator.
 He is involved in a great number of projects as an artist in these capacities.
 Most recently Matt has begun teaching staff at UHDB how to illustrate at his Wellbeing Class; “Doodle Club”.

 Rosie Rutherford – Music Coordinator